 Skytrak Launch Monitor Review: The Best Value in Golf Simulation

 In this review, I am going to try and help you understand the benefits and potential drawbacks.
-If you have any further questions feel free to put them in the comments section.
+If you have any further questions, feel free to put them in the comments section.

 This Is For the Recreational Golfer

 Currently, it offers data on your golf ball only.
-When you compare it to other launch monitors there are a few things to be aware of.
+When you compare it to other launch monitors, there are a few things to be aware of.
 Most companies like Trackman and Foresight are producing commercial units that are geared towards golfing professionals.
 That’s not to say recreational golfers are not using their products, but they are much more expensive and offer far more information.

-In addition to providing ball data, units like Foresight are also providing measurements on your swing such as angle of attack, the path of your club, dynamic lie angle and a few other important pieces of information.
+In addition to providing ball data, units like Foresight are also providing measurements on your swing such as angle of attack, the path of your club, dynamic lie angle, and a few other important pieces of information.
 These measurements are mostly suited for teaching professionals and club fitters who need to diagnose a golfer’s swing or get the right equipment in their hands.

 This is where SkyTrak shines.
-It was developed for recreational golfers, and I believe all of the information that the unit measures are adequate for golfers who are just looking to practice more effectively and have fun playing simulated golf courses without having to shell out a massive amount of money.
+It was developed for recreational golfers.
+I believe all of the information that the unit measures are adequate for golfers who are just looking to practice more effectively and have fun playing simulated golf courses without having to shell out a massive amount of money.
 A full simulator set up with commercial launch monitors can easily set you back $15,000 – $30,000.

 Is It Accurate?
 YES!

-His response was that the ball data was very similar to the GC2 from Foresight Sports, which was shocking to me since their launch monitors range from $8,000 – $15,000.
+He responded that the ball data was very similar to the GC2 from Foresight Sports, which was shocking to me since their launch monitors range from $8,000 – $15,000.

 I have used every single one of those systems quite extensively (mostly Foresight).
-I know all of my distances and spin rates and I can tell you that SkyTrak is right in line with the data I have received elsewhere.
+I know all of my distances and spin rates, and I can tell you that SkyTrak is right in line with the data I have received elsewhere.

 It is very challenging to test units side by side.
 Since Foresight also uses high-speed cameras to capture ball data, it needs to be in a similar position as SkyTrak relative to the ball.
-However, Par2Pro gave it a shot and you can check out this video which shows pretty solid results from SkyTrak.
+However, Par2Pro gave it a shot, and you can check out this video, which shows pretty solid results from SkyTrak.